schn4ck/schnack-plugins/packages/schnack-plugin-auth-facebook/README.md

 ## Usage

-Add a `plugins.plugins-facebook` section to your Schnack config file `schnack.json`:
+Add a `plugins.auth-facebook` section to your Schnack config file `schnack.json`:

 ```json
 {